chicoreus/cco_poc/README.md

 # cco_poc
 Proof of concept files for an implementation of an information model for complex natural science collections objects. <br>
-This is the first draft using liquibase to illustrate the information model from the manuscript by ; Morris, Macklin, Kelly, and Tocci. <br> this liquibase-project should serve as a basis for a discussion by the Dina consortium.
+This is the first draft using liquibase to illustrate the information model from the manuscript by ; Morris, Macklin, Kelly, and Tocci. <br> this liquibase-project should serve as a basis for a discussion by the Dina consortium. <br>

 ## The original DDL for the schema is in:
 src/main/resources/edu/harvard/huh/specify/datamodel/cco_poc/db/tables.sql